Where to Find Deleted Files in Windows 10: 5 Easy Ways

 WAY 1.
 Check the Recycle Bin

-✅ Example: If you deleted a Word document from your “Documents” folder, it will go right back to that folder once restored.
+✅ Example: If you deleted a Word document from your “Documents” folder, restoring it will put it right back there.

 WAY 2.
 Use File History to Restore Deleted Files